-If you've ever toured a data centre, you might have been shown a very sizable enclosed unit (like the one above).
-In the event of a mains power failure, the generators will start up within about 10 seconds and feed critical power to the data floor to ensure your servers and IT equipment stay online.
+Data centres will have their generators configured so that in the event of a mains power failure, the generators will automatically start up and feed critical power to the data floor to ensure servers and IT equipment stay online.